 Extensor Tendon Injury

 An extensor tendon injury affects the tendons that straighten the fingers and thumb.
-These tendons run along the back of the hand and allow you to fully extend your fingers, thumb, and wrist.
-When injured, patients may experience difficulty straightening a finger, pain, swelling, or weakness.
-Early evaluation and treatment by an orthopedic specialist are important to restore hand function and prevent long-term stiffness.
+These tendons run along the back of the hand and allow you to extend your fingers, thumb, and wrist fully.
+When an injury occurs, patients may experience difficulty straightening a finger, along with pain, swelling, or weakness.
+Because of this, early evaluation and treatment by an orthopedic specialist are important for restoring hand function and preventing long-term stiffness.

 What Is an Extensor Tendon Injury?

 Extensor tendons connect the muscles of the forearm to the bones of the fingers and thumb.
-Because these tendons lie just beneath the skin, they are vulnerable to injury from cuts, lacerations, crush injuries, or sports trauma.
+Because these tendons lie just beneath the skin, they remain especially vulnerable to injury from cuts, lacerations, crush injuries, or sports trauma.

-Injuries can range from mild tendon strains to partial or complete tendon tears.
-One common example is mallet finger, which occurs when the tendon at the tip of the finger is damaged, preventing full extension.
+Depending on the severity, injuries can range from mild tendon strains to partial or complete tendon tears.
+For example, one common condition is mallet finger, which occurs when the tendon at the tip of the finger becomes damaged, preventing full extension.

 Common Symptoms of an Extensor Tendon Injury